iwatakeshi/gitly_ex/README.md

 # Gitly

-Gitly is an Elixir library for easily downloading and extracting Git repositories from various hosting services.
+An Elixir library for easily downloading and extracting Git repositories from various hosting services.

 ## Features